Ovarian Cancer Clinical Trial

 Full Description

-This is a 1:1 randomized, open label, multi-center phase II trial to evaluate the safety, dosing, efficacy, and biological activity of adding GEN-1 to chemotherapy + BEV compared to chemotherapy + BEV alone.
+This is a 1:1 randomized, open label, multi-center phase I/II trial to evaluate the safety, dosing, efficacy, and biological activity of adding IMNN-001 to chemotherapy + BEV compared to chemotherapy + BEV alone.
 The chemotherapy (NACT & adjuvant) will be a standard regimen of carboplatin + paclitaxel administered every three weeks for a total of 7-9 cycles.
-The protocol requires at least 4 cycles of NACT and allows up to 2 additional cycles of neoadjuvant therapy at the Principal Investigator's discretion based on response and other clinical considerations.
-ICS will take place after 3-4 weeks from last dose of NACT.
+The protocol requires at least 4 cycles of NACT and allows up to 2 additional cycles of neoadjuvant therapy at the Investigator's discretion based on response and other clinical considerations.
+ICS will take place 3-4 weeks from last dose of NACT.
 Following at least a 4-week recovery from ICS, 3 additional adjuvant cycles of study treatments will be administered.
 The minimum time interval between surgery and BEV administration will be 4 weeks for safety.
 BEV will be included at Cycles 2, 3, 6, and 7.
 BEV may be substituted by an FDA approved biosimilar.
-In the experimental arm, GEN-1 will begin on C1D15 and continue weekly though the last cycle of adjuvant therapy.
-The experimental arm will add GEN-1 weekly to each cycle of chemotherapy + BEV beginning with cycle 1 day 15.
+The experimental arm will add IMNN-001 weekly to each cycle of chemotherapy + BEV beginning with cycle 1 day 15 and continue weekly through the last cycle of adjuvant therapy.

 Eligibility Criteria